sakubs/hatake-planner/README.md

 Many farmers in my area are elderly (I will be too before I know it) and have mobility problems.
 My motivation for building a smart farming system is to make growing food and managing a garden easier.

-I also integrate smart tools into my garden such as automated watering systems and pest control, things like these would be great to manage from the same interface.
+I also integrate smart tools into my garden such as automated watering systems and pest control robots, things like these would be great to manage from the same interface.

 hatake means garden in Japanese.
 I am building a smart-garden, which will integrate hardware and software to make managing a garden of any size a much simpler affair.